-Standard: Valid in any Standard lot (marked "Permit Parking Lot" on this map).
+Standard: Valid in any Standard lot.
 The purchase and proper display of a current Standard permit allows an individual to park in a Standard lot if there is a legal parking space available.
 Standard permit sales are not limited; a permit does not guarantee a space.

 Reserved: Permits are specific to an assigned Reserved lot; a space is guaranteed.
-Parking in Standard lots permitted evenings and weekends.
+Parking in Standard lots permitted only on evenings and weekends.

-Carpool: Valid in any Standard lot, or in designated spaces in the Visitor Parking lot between 7am and 2pm Monday-Friday.
+Carpool: Valid in any Standard lot, or in designated spaces in the Visitor Parking lot (see Standard lot map) between 7am and 2pm Monday-Friday.
 Carpool is defined as two or more non-resident Willamette University students and/or employees.

-- To be valid, a permit must be current and hanging from the rear-view mirror.
+- To be valid, a permit must be current and clearly visible from outside the front window of the vehicle.

 - Permit Cost:

-- Re-sale: Permits are the property of Willamette University and may not be resold, loaned or gifted by the holder.
+- Re-sale: Permits are the property of Willamette University and may not be resold, loaned or gifted to another person.

 - Employee Permit Restrictions: